marat569/HDRUE4SS/README.md

-# HDRUE4SS
+# HDR UE4SS
-Enables Unreal Engine Native HDR with the power of UE4SS
+Enables Unreal Engine Native HDR via UE4SS

 Disclaimer: The code is super scuffed, based on example code from the PCGW.
 Things "just work" :tm: , with plans for cleanup/optimization/merging both mods into one